Cowboys sign old rival LT Jason Peters with Tyron Smith out

 “This is about adding depth and bringing another excellent player into your program,” McCarthy said.
 “This is more about adding a future Hall of Fame player to your lineup — to your football team.”

 Peters spent 11 of his first 16 seasons with Philadelphia before starting 15 games with Chicago last season.
-The two-time All-Pro and nine-time Pro Bowler from Arkansas started his career as an undrafted free agent with Buffalo.
+The nine-time Pro Bowler from Arkansas started his career as an undrafted free agent with Buffalo.

+He was born, raised and still lives in East Texas, but Peters said he grew up a Bills fans, which is why he signed with them out of college.
+He wasn’t going to pretend it was different to put on Cowboys blue after a decade in Eagles green.

+“Umm, yeah, a little bit,” Peters said when asked if it was weird.
+“Like I said, that was our rivalry.
+You know the Dallas and Eagle rivalry go deep, so it’s kinda weird.
+But I’m here in my home state and ready to roll.”

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL